 that the AXI-lite bus

-be only ever 32-bits wide, the code above should be widely applicable.
+be only ever 32-bits wide, the code above should still be widely applicable.

 That leaves only one step left: adjusting